datcsv/tez-tax/README.md

 	+ Once the code has finished running, users should verify that all transactions have been classified correctly.
 		+ Any misclassified or miscalculated rows or fields should be manually adjusted.
 		+ In the event that any operations are unclassified, nrow(filter(is, is.na(case))) > 0, the unclassified rows should be manually adjusted.
+		+ Please note that sales of self-minted tokens (e.g., sales of an art piece by the artist it was created by), are currently classified by 'tez-tax' as capital gains income (i.e., Schedule D) rather than other income (i.e., Schedule 1).
+Please consult with a tax professional on how best to approach such transactions and ensure that they are classified correctly.

 *  Generate necessary gain or loss data via a dynamic income statement/balance sheet relationship by running '03_BS_Generation.R'.
 	+ This step attempts to calculate gains or losses using the provided income statement and exchange data.
 	+ It is important to note that, due to the API limitations mentioned above, airdropped FA2 tokens from external accounts and similar transactions may not appear in the initial generated income statement.
 		+ A warning will appear if one of these tokens is otherwise interacted with, as such an interaction will result in a deficient token balance.
 		+ When a deficient token balance is encountered, the code will assume the token was acquired with a cost basis of 0 XTZ and no acquisition date will be provided for the token in the 'tax_8949' output.
+		+ Missing acquisition dates should be manually input by the user.
 	+ A number of additional, strong assumptions are made during this process that should be thoroughly reviewed in the code.
 	+ Once the code has finished running, the balances provided in the balance sheet data should be recoonciled to those provided via the [TzKT API](https://api.tzkt.io/) at various points in time.